 No, you most certainly do not need to have curtains with interior shutters.
-In fact, alongside their ability to retain heat and their flexibility to providing light and privacy simultaneously, many customers opt for window shutters rather than curtains for their low maintenance appeal.
+In fact, alongside their ability to retain heat and their flexibility to provide light and privacy simultaneously, many customers opt for window shutters rather than curtains for their low maintenance appeal.
 Curtains may discolour, fray or tear over time, can be tricky to take down and are often expensive to get dry cleaned.
-Our range of materials protect the shutters from water, sun damage, colour fading and can be easily cleaned with a quick wipe with a damp cloth.
+Our range of materials protects the shutters from water, sun damage, and colour fading and can be easily cleaned with a quick wipe with a damp cloth.

 Whether you want to shield yourself from passers-by, reduce the amount of light filtering in on a sunny day, reduce the glare to keep your room cooler or allow as much warmth and light in to brighten a dark room, our range of styles and louvre options will help you to minimise and maximise light and privacy.

 However, just because you do not need to have curtains when window shutters are installed, that doesn’t mean that you shouldn’t have curtains fitted alongside shutters if you want them.

 Is it possible to put curtains over shutters?